-Taking over from Thomson Dream as the line's newest and largest ship, the 1,830-passenger TUI Discovery set sail on its maiden voyage from Palma de Mallorca in June 2016, while also setting a new standard for the fleet.
+Taking over from Marella Dream as the line's newest and largest ship, the 1,830-passenger Marella Discovery set sail on its maiden voyage from Palma de Mallorca in June 2016.
+It was joined by a sister vessel, Marella Discovery II, in April 2017.

-TUI Discovery is not a newly-built vessel, however, but a well-seasoned 21-year-old ship that had previously been sailing as Royal Caribbean's Splendour of the Seas.
-It had a $53 million overhaul in 2011, and a futher six-week refit completed in April 2016, and was unveiled in its present incarnation complete with new name, new signage and new features.
+Marella Discovery is not a new-build however, but a well-seasoned (1996) ship that had previously been sailing as Royal Caribbean's Splendour of the Seas.
+It had a $53 million overhaul in 2011, and a further six-week refit completed in April 2016, and was unveiled in its present incarnation complete with new name, new signage and new features.
 (Note: It was reborn as TUI Discovery, but that name was changed in October 2017.
 Marella, incidentally, is Celtic for "shining sea".)

-The ship has been reborn sporting a brand new look and feel, with a modern wave design on the hull, brightened up interiors and a number of new features including specialty restaurants, several new bars, and redesigned public spaces.
-Gone is the dark and dingy casino, replaced with the light and colorful flagship Live Room bar.
+The ship was reborn sporting a brand-new look and feel, with a modern wave design on the hull, brightened up interiors and a number of new features including speciality restaurants, several new bars, and redesigned public spaces.
+Gone is the dark and dingy casino, replaced with the light and colourful flagship Live Room bar.
 Dining areas sparkle (with the exception of the still rather dowdy buffet restaurant), and updated cabins are modern, clean and comfortable.